 Most Canadian Mennonites have not experienced war first-hand or had their pacifist beliefs tested, but the stories of those who have are an important part of the peace narrative.
 To address this, the Mennonite Historical Society of Saskatchewan hosted an afternoon of storytelling at Bethany Manor in Saskatoon on Nov.
 15, 2015, to which 140 people came.

 Mennonite Church Canada laid off five staff members on Nov.
 28, as part of the cost-saving restructuring efforts that fall under the banner of the Future Directions Task Force.
-While decisions on the task force’s final report will only be made at Assembly 2016 next summer in Saskatoon, a projected budget shortfall of nearly $300,000 this year required immediate action, MC Canada stated in a news release.

 Leaders at Mennonite Church Eastern Canada feel they are caught between a rock and a hard place, as they have had to deal with a number of boundary crossings by church leaders over the past five years.
-Such work can consume time and energy in immense amounts because the denominational leaders want the victims to be treated with dignity and confidentiality, and they want to move the abuser and congregation toward healing.

 Both Jessica Reesor Rempel and Chris Brnjas are fond of puns, as perhaps only geeks are.

 Self-professed “church geeks,” they kicked off their new ministry, Pastors in Exile (PiE) at the Queen Street Commons café in downtown Kitchener on Sept.
 27, 2015, with many pies being consumed by the 85 people who attended.